Charlotte Sometimes (song)

 "Charlotte Sometimes" is a song by English rock band the Cure, recorded at producer Mike Hedges' Playground Studios and released as a non-album single on 9 October 1981 by Polydor Records, following the band's third studio album Faith.
 The titles and lyrics to both sides were based on the book Charlotte Sometimes by Penelope Farmer.

-The single reached No. 44 in the UK Singles Chart.
+The single reached No. 44 on the UK Singles Chart.

 Content

 The song "Charlotte Sometimes" was based on Charlotte Sometimes, a children's novel by English writer Penelope Farmer, published in 1969.
 According to Cure frontman Robert Smith: "There have been a lot of literary influences through the years; 'Charlotte Sometimes' was a very straight lift."
 Many lines in the song reflect lines directly from the book, such as "All the faces/All the voices blur/Change to one face/Change to one voice" from the song, compared to the first sentence of the book, "By bedtime all the faces, the voices, had blurred for Charlotte to one face, one voice".
 The song continues: "Prepare yourself for bed/The light seems bright/And glares on white walls", and the book continues, "She prepared herself for bed...
 The light seemed too bright for them, glaring on white walls".
 The title of the single's B-side, "Splintered in Her Head", was also taken from a line in the novel.
 The Cure later released another song based on the novel, "The Empty World", from their 1984 album The Top.

 The mood of B-side "Splintered in Her Head" is overall more disquieting, with metallic, distorted vocals and heavy percussion, foreshadowing the sound and feel of the band's next studio album, Pornography.
 The 10-minute live version of "Faith" on the B-side of the 12" version of the single was recorded at the Sydney Capitol Theatre in August 1981 by the then-Australian Broadcasting Commission's youth radio station 2JJJ.
 This version was also included on the second disc of the deluxe reissue of the album Faith.

 The cover of the single is a distorted picture of Mary Poole, Smith's then-girlfriend and later wife.
 The same picture was used again as the cover of the Cure's 1990 single "Pictures of You", but with the picture clear and undistorted.